third/Blink-LED/README.md

 LED Blinks while typing
 ---------------

-A quick project a created for Nodebots day.
+A quick project I created for Nodebots day.

 How it works